jrandj/java-11/README.md

 1. An instance of a pooled-thread executor will execute concurrently if the number of tasks is less than the number of available threads.
 Calling *newFixedThreadPool()* with a value of 1 is equivalent to calling *newSingleThreadExecutor()*.
 The number of threads in the pool is often set to equal the number of available CPUs.

 1. Thread-safety is the property of an object that guarantees safe execution by multiple threads at the same time.
-As threads run in a shared environment and memory space, data must be organised so that we don't end up with unexpected results.
+As threads run in a shared environment and memory space, data must be organised so that we do not end up with unexpected results.

 1. An example of non-thread safe code is shown below:
 	```java